ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 What values of $t$ satisfy this equation?

-In its current form, the equation is somewhat unwieldily.
+In its current form, the equation is somewhat unwieldy.
 Let's do some algebraic manipulation to see what can we get out of it.

 First of all, let $\vec{OC} = O - C$.
 Then the equation can be written as